 Academics:

 - Do your Best in your Courses: Focus on achieving and maintaining great grades.
 You don’t want to look back senior year, prepping to apply to your dream school, wishing you’d tried harder freshman year.
 Enroll in courses that challenge you and do your best work.
-If you’re struggling, find a tutor to help you assess your issue, strengthen skills, and gain confidence.
+If you’re struggling, find a tutor to help you strengthen skills and gain confidence.
 A strong GPA will help you shine on college applications.

 - Explore Your Interests: Take courses that allow you to explore different subjects and identify your academic interests.
 This is an ideal time in your high school experience to figure out what you enjoy, what interests you, and how you hope to pursue that in the future.